greenbone/gvm-libs/base/README.txt

-This is the library "libopenvasbase".
+This is the library "libopenvas_base".

 It provides basics for various OpenVAS modules and related libraries.